SvenjaHalfter/svenjahalfter.github.io/_posts/2020-09-13-welcome-to-my-new-website.md

   - website
 ---

-This is my new website, which I set up with [Github pages](https://pages.github.com/) and which is inspired by the websites of my amazing supervisor and mentor [Emma Cavan](https://e-cavan.github.io/) and friend [Kimberlee Baldry](https://kimbaldry.github.io/FriendlyExperts/).
-Make sure you check out their work as well.
+This is my new website, which I set up with [Github Pages](https://pages.github.com/) and which is inspired by the websites of my amazing supervisor and mentor [Emma Cavan](https://e-cavan.github.io/) and friend [Kimberlee Baldry](https://kimbaldry.github.io/FriendlyExperts/).
+Make sure you check out their work as well!

-Here you will find all about my work, future fieldwork, recent publications and newest scicomm adventures!
+Here you will find all about my work, future fieldwork, recent publications and newest scicomm adventures.

 Enjoy! :relaxed: